The Right Sequence - Why Enterprise Transformation Fails Without It

 What This Means

-The sequence is both a design principle and a diagnostic tool.
+The sequence serves as both a design principle and a diagnostic tool.

 In One Sentence